SCStelz/CopilotForSecurity/CustomPlugIns/KQL-Sentinel-DLPViolations/README.md

 Here's some sample queries you can utilize to trigger this plugin

-* Can you describe in detail over a few paragraphs a timeline of events coming from the recent DLP violations for the user user@contoso.com from the past 90 days?
-Be sure to include all relevant DLP violation details
+* Can you describe in detail over a few paragraphs a timeline of events coming from the recent DLP violations coming from the ip x.x.x.x between Jan 5, 2024 and Jan 9, 2024?
+Be sure to include all relevant DLP violation details.
 * Can you provide a list of sensitive files that have been uploaded to the cloud from the recent DLP violations for user@contoso.com in the past 90 days?

 ![CopilotForSecurity](https://github.com/SCStelz/CopilotForSecurity/blob/main/Images/dlp-masked.png)